 If your tax advisor says that you’re obligated to report the taxable amount on canceled or forgiven debt, you would do so on the U.S. Individual Income Tax Return Form 1040.

-There are, however, exceptions and exclusions outlined by the IRS.
-These may include debt that was cancelled as a gift or inheritance.
-Beyond that, you may be able to exclude debt from your income if canceled due to bankruptcy or if you are insolvent.
+There are, however, exceptions and exlusions outlined by the IRS.
+These may include debt that was canceled as a gift or inheritance.
+Beyond that, you may be able to exclude debt from your income if canceled due to bankruptcy or insolvency.

 If you have a major expense to cover, or are looking to consolidate debt, a personal loan isn’t likely to complicate your taxable income during tax time.
-If you have back taxes to pay, a personal loan could help too.
+If you have back taxes to pay, a personal loan could help, too, by providing the funds to clear past due taxes and a simple and predictable plan to pay off the amount borrowed to do so.

 Before you apply for a personal loan, ask yourself a few questions and consider important factors like the trustworthiness of the provider and the terms they offer, such as origination fees, annual percentage rate (APR), and whether there are any prepayment penalties.

 A personal loan may help you reduce financial stress.
-81% of surveyed customers told us taking out a Discover personal loan to consolidate debt reduced their stress.* And feeling less stressed when thinking about preparing taxes can be a good thing.
+85% of surveyed customers told us they felt less stressed after consolidating debt with a Discover personal loan.* And feeling less stressed when thinking about preparing taxes can be a good thing.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.